Gyarbij/nottit/README.md

 # Nottit
-A web client for Reddit with authenticated logins and a variety of browsing options based on [Troddit](https://github.com/gyarbij/nottit).
+A progressive web app and client for Reddit with authenticated logins via the reddit API and a variety of browsing options based on [Troddit](https://hub.docker.com/r/bsyed/troddit/).

 ## Features

 - Secure logins with Reddit to enable voting, commenting, managing your subreddits and multireddits (aka feeds), and access to your personal front page.
+- No ads.... like no effing ads, that was the whole point of this.
 - 'Offline mode' to follow subreddits and manage multis locally without login.
 Autogenerates a personal front page.
-  - Visit your [subreddits multi](https://www.reddit.com/subreddits) and copy the multireddit link.
+  - Visit your [multireddit](https://www.reddit.com/subreddits) and copy the multireddit link.
 Replace 'reddit' with 'nottit' in the URL and then use the 'Join All' option to quickly follow all subs locally.
 - Search Reddit for posts or subreddits quickly with auto-complete.
 - Filter posts by type (Images, Video/GIFs, Links, Self)
 - View posts in single column, custom multi-column with a grid-masonry layout, or a simple row mode.
 All with infinite-scrolling.